-In 20 years of PHP, the web changed dramatically and is now evolving faster than ever:
+In 25 years of PHP, the web changed dramatically and is now evolving faster than ever:

-- The semantic web and especially Linked Data is a reality: with the Schema.org initiative and new open web standards such as JSON-LD, search engines (among a bunch of other services and softwares) consume structured and machine-readable data at web scale.
+- The semantic web and especially Linked Data is a reality: with the Schema.org initiative and new open web standards such as JSON-LD, search engines (among a bunch of other services and software) consume structured and machine-readable data at web scale.
 Not exposing such data decrease interoperability and search engine ranking/efficiency (think rich snippets).

 PHP.net, Symfony, Facebook and many others have worked hard to improve and professionalize the PHP ecosystem.
-The PHP world has closed the gap with most backend solutions and is often more innovative than them.
+The PHP world has closed the gap with most backend solutions and is often more innovative and faster than them.

-However in critical area I've described previously, many things can be improved.
+However in critical areas I've described previously, many things can be improved.
 Almost all existing solutions are still designed and documented to create websites the old way: a server generates then sends plain-old HTML documents to browsers.

 API Platform is a set of tools for building modern web projects.
 It is a framework for API-first projects built on top of Symfony components.
 Like other modern frameworks such as Laravel and Symfony, it's both a full-stack all-in-one framework and a set of independent PHP components and bundles that can be used separately.